ahtakoru/fillthetank/README.md

 ## 📦 Contents
 - `game.py`: Core game logic and simulation environment
-- `strategies/`: Baseline and user-submitted strategies
-- `benchmark.py`: Script to compute cumulative scores over a grid of target values
 - `README.md`: Description and instructions

 ## 🚀 How to Use